USDA Community Facilities Direct Loan and Grant Program

-The USDA Community Facilities Loan and Grant Program provides loans, grants, and loan guarantees for essential community facilities in rural areas.
+The USDA Community Facilities Direct Loan and Grant Program provides direct loans and/or grants for essential community facilities in rural areas.
 Priority is given to healthcare, education, and public safety projects.
 Funds may be used to construct, enlarge, or improve facilities.

 Projects that are more typical to receive funding include: